3hhh/qvm-ls-mermaid/README.md

 ### Usage inside a VM

-This program may run inside a VM.
+This program may run inside a regular (non-admin) VM.
 The input data however must come from `dom0`.

 The following steps are needed: